rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 potentially recursive resolution.

 #### Parameters
-- validator: ValidatorType - An implementation of the `ValidatorType` interface that will be forwarded to all the APIs
+- validator: ValidatorType<T> - An implementation of the `ValidatorType` interface that will be forwarded to all the APIs
 - schema: RJSFSchema - The schema for which retrieving a schema is desired
 - [rootSchema={}]: RJSFSchema - The root schema that will be forwarded to all the APIs
 - [rawFormData]: T - The current formData, if any, to assist retrieving a schema